Chalarangelo/30-seconds-of-code/snippets/masonry-layout.md

 #### Explanation

-- Create a masonry-style layout that consists of "bricks" that fall into each other with either a fidex `width` (vertical layout) or a fixed `height` (horizontal layout), forming a perfect fit.
+- Create a masonry-style layout that consists of "bricks" that fall into each other with either a fixed `width` (vertical layout) or a fixed `height` (horizontal layout), forming a perfect fit.
 Especially useful when working with images.
 - `.masonry-container` is the container for the masonry layout.
 Within that container, there's a `div.masonry-columns`, which will automatically put each child element, `.masonry-brick`, into the layout.
 - `.masonry-brick` must be have `display: block` to allow the layout to flow properly, while the `:first-child` of this class should have a different `margin` to account for its positioning.
 - CSS variables are used to allow for greater flexibility for the layout, while media queries ensure that the layout flows responsively in different viewport sizes.